EECS150/asic_labs_fa21/lab3/spec.md

 to see if the shell prints out the path to the Cadence Genus Synthesis program (which we will be using for this lab).
 If it does not work, add the lines to your `.bash_profile` in your home folder as well.
-Try log in or open a new terminal to see if it works.
+Try to open a new terminal to see if it works.
 The file `eecs151.bashrc` sets various environment variables in your system such as where to find the CAD programs or license servers.